chrisdroid-yal/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ## 2-print_alphabet_x10.c
 ### This is a C file that contains a function that prints the alphabet in lowercase 10 times, followed by a new line

+## 3-islower.c
+### This is a C file that contains a function that checks for a lowercase character